joukoy/esphome-tesla-ble/README.md

 1. Connect your ESP32 device to your computer via USB
 1. Copy and rename `secrets.yaml.example` to `secrets.yaml` and update it with your WiFi credentials (`wifi_ssid` and `wifi_password`) and vehicle details (`ble_mac_address` and `tesla_vin`)
 1. Build the image with [ESPHome](https://esphome.io/guides/getting_started_command_line.html)
+> Note: the make commands are just a wrapper around the `esphome` command.
+You can also use the `esphome` commands directly if you prefer (e.g. `esphome compile tesla-ble-m5stack-nanoc6.yml`)

     ```sh
     make compile BOARD=m5stack-nanoc6